The "Tool Time" Approach for troubled and troublesome students

 b. feel the way they've always wanted to about themselves

-c. feel as good as possible regardless of what happens
+c. feel as good as possible regardless of

 d. keep other people out of their heads